 To understand deep learning, imagine a toddler whose first word is dog.
-The toddler learns what a dog is (and is not) by pointing to objects and saying the word dog.
+The toddler learns what a dog is -- and is not -- by pointing to objects and saying the word dog.
 The parent says, "Yes, that is a dog," or, "No, that is not a dog."
 As the toddler continues to point to objects, he becomes more aware of the features that all dogs possess.
-What the toddler does, without knowing it, is clarify a complex abstraction (the concept of dog) by building a hierarchy in which each level of abstraction is created with knowledge that was gained from the preceding layer of the hierarchy.
+What the toddler does, without knowing it, is clarify a complex abstraction -- the concept of dog -- by building a hierarchy in which each level of abstraction is created with knowledge that was gained from the preceding layer of the hierarchy.

 How deep learning works

-In traditional machine learning, the learning process is supervised and the programmer has to be very, very specific when telling the computer what types of things it should be looking for when deciding if an image contains a dog or does not contain a dog.
-This is a laborious process called feature extraction and the computer's success rate depends entirely upon the programmer's ability to accurately define a feature set for "dog."
-The advantage of deep learning is that the program builds the feature set by itself without supervision.
+In traditional machine learning, the learning process is supervised, and the programmer has to be extremely specific when telling the computer what types of things it should be looking for to decide if an image contains a dog or does not contain a dog.
+This is a laborious process called feature extraction, and the computer's success rate depends entirely upon the programmer's ability to accurately define a feature set for "dog."
+The advantage of deep learning is the program builds the feature set by itself without supervision.
 Unsupervised learning is not only faster, but it is usually more accurate.

 Unlike the toddler, who will take weeks or even months to understand the concept of "dog," a computer program that uses deep learning algorithms can be shown a training set and sort through millions of images, accurately identifying which images have dogs in them within a few minutes.

-Neural networks come in several different forms, including recurrent neural networks, convolutional neural networks, artificial neural networks and feedforward neural networks, and each has their benefit for specific use cases.
+Neural networks come in several different forms, including recurrent neural networks, convolutional neural networks, artificial neural networks and feedforward neural networks -- and each has benefits for specific use cases.
 However, they all function in somewhat similar ways, by feeding data in and letting the model figure out for itself whether it has made the right interpretation or decision about a given data element.